-When soaking the chicken wings in a brine for several hours (anywhere from 3 to 48), you are allowing the meat and skin to become tender and juicy while absorbing the flavors in the brine (so make sure you include ingredients in your brine that you want to be in the final product).
+When soaking the chicken wings in a brine for several hours (anywhere from three to 48), you are allowing the meat and skin to become tender and juicy while absorbing the flavors in the brine (so make sure you include ingredients in your brine that you want to be in the final product).
 This assures that no matter how you prepare the wings—broiling, roasting, grilling, or frying—they will stay moist and flavorful throughout the cooking process.
-And, considering the ratio of bone to meat to skin on chicken wings, this part of the bird can easily dry out—so creating a "juicy and flavorful guarantee" is a wise decision.
+And, considering the ratio of bone-to-meat-to-skin on chicken wings, this part of the bird can easily dry out—so creating a "juicy and flavorful guarantee" is a wise decision.

 What You Need for the Brine

 The two basic ingredients in brines are water and salt—anything added to this is simply for flavor.
 And because the cooked chicken wing will retain the flavors of the brine, you should choose a brine recipe that includes flavors you'd like to enjoy in the finished dish.
 If you plan to make spicy wings, for example, you will want to add a something spicy to the brine; a small amount of vinegar mixed with red pepper flakes works well—the vinegar breaks down the heat in the pepper flakes and the brine carries that flavor into the wings.

 There are many brine recipes out there, but this is a basic spicy one to get you started: